Find Grad Schools

 14 Yearly Graduations

 The 3rd most popular school in the country for wildlife, fish and wildlands science and management majors who are seeking their master's degree is University of Alaska Fairbanks.
 Each year, around 6,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,041 per year, while in-state graduate students, on average, pay $11,459 per year.
+The average in-state tuition for full-time undergraduates is $7,659 per year, while in-state graduate students, on average, pay $11,535 per year.
 During the most recent year for which we have data, 14 people received their master's degree in wildlife, fish and wildlands science and management from UAF.
+About 60% of this group were women, and 10% were students from an underrepresented racial-ethnic group.

 #3